 Stick float fishing

 All stick floats have two halves, a buoyant top section and heavy bottom half.
 The idea is the buoyant top holds the float up and the heavy bottom acts as a stabiliser like the ballast of a ship or the keel of a yacht.
-It’s not like a loaded float where some of the shot carrying capacity is built into the float, the bottom half is designed to help maintain the floats stability in running water, especially when held back.
+It’s not like a loaded float where some of the shot carrying capacity is built into the float.
+The bottom half is designed to help maintain the floats stability in running water, especially when held back.

-Find the rough depth of your swim, unlike still water fishing dead depth is not usually needed, adjustments can be made as you fish.
+Find the rough depth of your swim.
+Unlike still water fishing dead depth is not usually needed, adjustments can be made as you fish.

 I generally use main lines of 2 to 4lb with a hooklength of a lower breaking strain attached with a four turn water knot, but you can loop to loop if you prefer.
 Sticks don’t have an eye for the line.
 The float is attached with three silicone rubber bands.
 The bottom rubber extend beyond the end of the float to cut down on tangles.
 Conveniently float rubbers allow the float to be changed easily if conditions change.

-What size float?
+Which size float?

 There are three main factors, depth of water, strength of current and strength and direction of the wind.
 As a rough guide, use one No.4 for each foot of water.
 Unless the flow is slow in which case use a lighter float, or if the flow is strong use up to two No.4’s per foot.
 I also test to see how the float behaves when held static in the flow.
 If it’s at an acute angle I will use a heavier float.
 Whatever size of float you chose, the real acid test is how you feel it’s fishing.

 The shirt button shotting pattern is commonly used and is simply equally spaced small shot added down the line.
 They make up the floats shot carrying capacity, with the first shot directly under the float.
 Except for the last few shot nearest the hook, for which I use smaller shot.
 Although the shot carrying capacity of stick floats are often described in No.4’s, you do not need to use No.4’s.
 Many anglers use nothing but No.8’s to load the float.
-No.8’s are the biggest shot still made of lead and lead is softer than non toxic shot used in the larger sizes.
+No.8’s are the biggest shot still made of lead.
+Lead is softer than non toxic shot used in the larger sizes.
 Which means it’s kinder to the fine lines used in stick float fishing, the shot can moved up and down the line without causing damage.

 I often use fours and sixes in the top half of the rig and eights in the bottom half, with the last about No.8 twelve inches from the hook.
 Although I might change that as I’m fishing, it all depends what works on the day.
-It can take quite some time to attach all the shot, some anglers make their rigs beforehand and put them on winders ready to go, just like a pole rig.
+It can take quite some time to attach all the shot.
+Some anglers make their rigs beforehand and put them on winders ready to go, just like a pole rig.

 River water flow